Adopt-An-HBCU Good Trouble Voter Drive

 HBCUGoTV, HBCU Gameday, Black College Sports Network, and more.

-Historically Black Colleges & Universities (HBCUs) had the single largest decline among
+Historically Black Colleges and Universities (HBCUs) had the single largest decline among

 demographics in voter participation in the 2016 presidential election, according to a Tufts

-University study*.
-That’s why NBA players Rob Covington (Rockets) & Kyle O’Quinn (Sixers)
+University study.
+That’s why NBA players Rob Covington (Rockets) and Kyle O’Quinn (Sixers)

 are pledging their support.
 Their impact is vital as the only two HBCU-turned-NBA-players